angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 - Severity and compliance status dashboards
 - Executive-ready KPI summaries for audit reporting

-> Why this matters:
+**Why this matters**:
-> Audit teams rely on Excel for accessibility, offline use, and analysis.
+Audit teams rely on Excel for accessibility, offline use, and analysis.
 This project demonstrates a scalable way for GRC teams to automate Security Hub reporting while delivering familiar, actionable outputs to auditors.

 ---